-- 1. To identify potential network-wide improvement efforts, we will capture emerging issues in conversations with centres and through engagement with youth and family/caregivers, formal data analysis, evaluation activities and requests from our network. - 2.
-The LHS team will consult with centre staff, young people and families/caregivers, and FCO leaders to strengthen the relevance of each proposed network-wide improvement effort. - 3.
-The director team at FCO will make decisions on undertaking the network-wide improvement efforts. - 4.
-For each improvement effort, FCO teams work as part of our learning community that listens and gathers information from our communities of interest, including Communities of Practice, Working Groups, youth, families/caregivers, centre staff and community partners. - 5.
-FCO teams will review the newly generated data and knowledge and support system-level improvement across the Foundry network. - 6.
-Over time, each centre works on each network-wide improvement effort by focusing on addressing their centre's specific challenges.
-This will be done with direct support from FCO. - 7.
-Improvements at centres are learnings for the whole network, enabling us to learn and evolve.
+- To identify potential network-wide improvement needs, we will capture emerging issues in conversations with centres and through engagement with youth and family/caregivers, Communities of Practice, formal data analysis, evaluation activities and requests from our network. - 2.
+The LHS team will consult with centre staff, young people and families/caregivers, and FCO leaders to strengthen the relevance of each proposed network-wide improvement need. - 3.
+The director team at FCO will decide on undertaking the network-wide improvement efforts in alignment with strategic directions. - 4.
+For each improvement effort, FCO teams will work as part of our learning community that listens and gathers information from Communities of Practice, Working Groups, youth, families/caregivers, centre staff and community partners. - 5.
+FCO teams will review the newly generated data and knowledge and support system-level improvement across the network with resources and specialized expertise. - 6.
+Over time, each centre will work on each network-wide improvement effort by focusing on addressing their centre's specific challenges.
+This will be done with direct support from FCO to apply knowledge to the unique context of each centre and walk through a quality improvement process. - 7.
+Improvements at centres will provide learnings for the whole network, enabling us to evolve.